 I am a research mathematician with interests in geometry and topology, and in how these subjects can be applied in topological data analysis.
 You can find links to my papers here.

-I am currently a Senior Research Officer at Swansea University, responsible for managing our collaboration with Oxford on the OxCovid19 project.
+Previously, I was a Senior Research Officer at Swansea University, responsible for managing our collaboration with Oxford on the OxCovid19 project.
 Prior to this, I held a Daphne Jackson Fellowship, which was funded by the Daphne Jackson Trust with support from Swansea University and EPSRC.

 I am applying my geometric expertise to topological data analysis, taking on questions of geometric inference.
 In particular, I am studying the construction of estimators for geometric invariants of submanifolds of Euclidean space.
 You can see a paper on estimating the reach on my research page.